Japan City Guides: Port Island Kobe

 Finished in 1981 after 15 years of construction, Port Island is a man-made island in Kobe.

-True to its name, the island is home to a container port as well as the new Kobe Airport and a ferry port connecting to Kansai International Airport.
+True to its name, the island is home to a container port as well as the new Kobe Airport.
+There is also a ferry port on Port Island that connects to Kansai International Airport.

 The Kobe Science Museum including a planetarium has lots of hands-on experiences for kids and adults and is open from Thursday through Tuesday.
-Museum entrance is 600yen and the planetarium is 400yen.
-Open 9:00am to 16:30pm weekdays, and until 19:00pm on weekends and holidays.
+Museum entrance is 600 yen and the planetarium is 400 yen.
+Open 9:30am-4.30pm Monday, Tuesday, Thursday; 9.30am-7pm Friday, Saturday, Sunday and public holidays.
+Minami-koen Station.

-The UCC coffee company's new headquarters is located on the island and includes a Coffee Museum with displays on the history of coffee as well as "how to prepare tasty coffee".
-Entrance is 210yen and it's open 10:00am to 17:00pm every day except Mondays.
+The UCC coffee company's headquarters is located on the island and includes a Coffee Museum with displays on the history of coffee as well as "how to prepare tasty coffee".
+Entrance is 300 yen and it's open 10am to 5pm every day except Mondays.
+Minami-koen Station.

 Port Island is reached by the Portliner, a driverless train system, the first in Japan.
 It runs from Sannomiya Station to Kobe Airport with a loop running around the island.